Recruitment and Selection Procedures

 15. The criteria that can be assessed to find the right applicant for the role are:

-The knowledge or mastery of an activity or subject gained through involvement in or exposure to it.
+- Experience – the knowledge or mastery of an activity or subject gained through involvement in or exposure to it.
 Experience is normally assessed through the application form and interview.

-The aptitude or potential to perform to the required standard.
+- Ability – the aptitude or potential to perform to the required standard.
 It refers to general mental ability, cognitive ability or aptitude (the innate potential to perform a particular intellectual function or develop a specific set of skills).
 This can be tested using a variety of methods including psychometric test.
 Three main types:

 - The Verbal Reasoning Test measures the ability to use written information to think about something in a logical way to form a conclusion or judgement.